jundalisay/spblist/content/en/superphysics/principles/chapter-11.md

 The Dialectics of Socrates, on the other hand, is a system of analysis based on the invisible metaphysical True Nature or Dharma or Tao* of anything that exists in reality.

+{{< box >}}
+### Note: Dharma versus Tao versus tao

-> *Dharma is the passive version.
-The Tao is the active 'flowing' version.
+- "Dharma" is the passive version.
+An analogy is source code before it is deployed.
+- "The Tao" is the active 'flowing' version.
+An analogy is the logic in the app after it is deployed or is online.

 Both have reference to metaphysical causes or the Supreme Entity.

-Lowercase dharma and tao are the ordinary version in nature.
+- "dharma" and "tao" are the ordinary version in nature.

 Similarly, 'True Nature' is anchored in something Divine and invisible, while 'nature' is what is ordinarily inherent.
+{{< /box >}}

-You could say that Dialectics is from the perspective of the limited self, while Socratic Dialectics is from the perspective of the Universe or Existence (which the self is a part of).
+You could say that:
+- Dialectics is from the perspective of the limited self
+- Socratic Dialectics is from the perspective of the Universe or Existence or the Totality of Selves* (which the self is a part of).

+> *The Hindus call this totality as Brahma.

 Problems begin when something does not keep in line with its nature.
 For example:
 - loading a pickup truck with 2 tons when it was only designed for 1 ton will cause problems